Prodholly/emmanuel-adeloju.github.io/README.md

 # Welcome to my homepage ;)

+It is crazy considering how I got into AI research.
+From teaching high school mathematics, chemistry, and biology, to earning a BSc in Biochemistry, publishing empirical toxicology research, and co-authoring a chapter in a food biochemistry book, to conducting research in forensic hematoglogy during my MSc in Cell Biology and Genetics (Molecular Biology) and now to investigating how artificial intelligence transforms learning, my journey seems unconventional.
+But as Steve Jobs said, "the people who are crazy enough to think they can change the world, are the ones who do."

 I am Emmanuel Adeloju, a third-year PhD student in the Learning Literacies and Technologies program at Arizona State University, where I am advised by Dr. Michelle Jordan and Dr. Punya Mishra.
 My research investigates how teachers and students interact with Large Language Models (LLMs) in authentic K–12 science learning contexts, focusing on **LLM-mediated data sensemaking**.
 Through mixed-methods user studies, I investigate how teachers develop expertise in facilitating student use of LLMs, translating their pedagogical reflections into evaluation frameworks that assess model performance beyond traditional benchmarks.
 My work bridges human-computer interaction and LLM evaluation research by examining trust, interpretability, and usability of LLM systems through the lens of domain experts (teachers) who guide novice users (students) in data sensemaking.
 This research contributes to understanding how humans collaborate with AI tools, how practitioners develop quality criteria for AI outputs in specialized domains, and how to design responsible AI systems that align with pedagogical goals and support meaningful learning.
 I have also presented research on machine learning for data validation, conducted educational program evaluations, and supported graduate instruction in data analysis, advancing my goal of evaluating AI systems that are responsive to human values and expertise.

+My trajectory, from biochemistry laboratories to science classrooms to human-centered AI research, has taught me one fundamental lesson: I can learn anything and adapt to any uncharted challenge.

 ---